kkanto/Groovy6/README.md

-# Groovy6
+# gradle_template
-This is GroovyTest2
+This is testow2o12345